 Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

-Lucknow is associated with two famous sayings – Pehle Aap‘ meaning you first and ‘Muskuraiye Aap Lucknow Me Hai‘ meaning smile because you’re in Lucknow.
+Lucknow is associated with two famous sayings – Pehle Aap‘ means you first, and ‘Muskuraiye Aap Lucknow Me Hai‘ means smile because you’re in Lucknow.
 These show how welcoming and respectful the city’s environment bestows to its visitors and travelers.

-With this post, you’ll learn about Lucknow best places to visit, food, activities, souvenirs, budget, and more.
+This post will teach you about the best places to visit in Lucknow, food, activities, souvenirs, budget, and more.

 In case you are not aware, Lucknow is one of the best cities in India if you want to taste the local street food and authentic Awadhi cuisine.
 Perhaps this is why the city is also known as the city of kebabs.

-Notice: This post may contain a few links which might earn us financial support when you buy or make any reservations through them.
-They’re in no way affect our opinion or the information presented here.
+Notice: This post may contain links that might earn us financial support when you buy or make any reservations through them.
+They in no way affect our opinion or the information presented here.

 Lucknow — the city of Nawabs and kebabs!

-And perhaps this is why 3.58 million people of this city call themselves Nawabs and savor long discussions over Sharma’s Tea.
+Perhaps this is why 3.58 million people in this city call themselves Nawabs and savor long discussions over Sharma’s Tea.

-Therefore, we aim to show the unique facets of Lucknow to the travelers which include Lucknow best places to visit, delicious foods, souvenirs, the best time to visit, and more.
+Therefore, we aim to show travelers the unique facets of Lucknow, including the best places to visit, delicious foods, souvenirs, the best time to visit, and more.

 Lucknow Best Places to Visit in 2024